- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 - Bradycardia – A slow heart rate indicating reduced oxygen supply.

-- Tachycardia – An abnormally fast heart rate, which may signal fetal distress due to lack of oxygen.
+- Tachycardia – An abnormally fast heart rate, which may signal lack of oxygen.

 A baby’s movement is an essential indicator of well-being.
 Cord compression may reduce the baby’s ability to move freely, leading to: